Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-Thank you for asking, I am fine.
-Obrigado por perguntar, eu estou bem. /oˈbɾigaˌdu poɾ peɾɡunˈtaɾ, eʊ esˈtoʊ bẽj̃/
+Thank you for asking, I am fine. in Portuguese Obrigado por perguntar, eu estou bem. /oˈbɾigaˌdu poɾ peɾɡunˈtaɾ, eʊ esˈtoʊ bẽj̃/

-Thank you, I am fine.
-Obrigado, eu estou bem. /oˈbɾigaˌdu, eʊ esˈtoʊ bẽj̃/
+Thank you, I am fine. in Portuguese Obrigado, eu estou bem. /oˈbɾigaˌdu, eʊ esˈtoʊ bẽj̃/

-Thank you, I am not doing so well.
-Obrigado, eu não estou muito bem. /oˈbɾigaˌdu, eʊ nãʊ esˈtoʊ ˈmuito bẽj̃/
+Thank you, I am not doing so well. in Portuguese Obrigado, eu não estou muito bem. /oˈbɾigaˌdu, eʊ nãʊ esˈtoʊ ˈmuito bẽj̃/

 Thanks, I’m fine.
-How are you doing?
-Obrigado, estou bem.
+How are you doing? in Portuguese Obrigado, estou bem.
 Como você está? /oˈbɾigaˌdu, esˈtoʊ bẽj̃. ˈkõmu voˈse esˈtɐ/

 Free book: ‘How to learn any language in just 7 weeks’